 From Extremely Loud and Incredibly Close by Jonathan Safran Foer

-Thomas actually dies before the story of Extremely Loud and Incredibly Close even begins, a victim of the 9/11 World Trade Center attacks.
+Thomas dies before the story of Extremely Loud and Incredibly Close even begins, a victim of the 9/11 attacks on the World Trade Center in New York.
 And yet, the reader is immediately and abundantly aware of his love for his son.
-The story is told through the eyes of nine-year-old Oskar, as he chases clues to his father’s secret all over New York City.
-Their father-son bond is well and truly alive, and Extremely Loud and Incredibly Close serves as a great reminder that good parenting transcends mortality.
+The story is told through the eyes of nine-year-old Oskar, as he chases clues to his father’s secret all over the city.
+Their father-son bond is well and truly alive, even after Thomas’s tragic passing, and this book serves as a great reminder that good parenting transcends mortality.

-And, finally, we come to Atticus – arguably the best father in literature, the numero uno, the grand poobah of fatherhood… (as long as you don’t count the ugliness that came to light with the release of Go Set A Watchman).
+And, finally, we come to Atticus – not only one of the best fathers in literature, but also the most iconic.
+(And no, I’m not going to count the ugliness that came to light with the release of Go Set A Watchman).
 In truth, any list of the best fathers in literature is woefully incomplete without mention of To Kill A Mockingbird’s Atticus Finch.
 He is a widower, raising two children alone against a backdrop of Southern poverty and racism.
 And yet, he upholds the values of acceptance, gratitude, empathy, and respect like no other literary icon has before or since.

-“You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”
+“You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”To Kill a Mockingbird